 1986 - HARLOW COVERS ANOTHER ATTACK - THIS TIME FROM HUGH DOGGETT

 A few weeks after his 20th birthday on 26th October 1986, Harlow turned the clock back and managed third place in the 300 metres time trial on Tatem Park.
 It was his last Championship medal and last performance of any note.
 He made cameo appearances throughout 1987 and even entered the British Championships of that year at Tatem Park, but Harlow was a shadow of his former self, failing even to qualify for the semi finals of the 1500 metres.
 On the 5th July 1987 and still only 20 years old, Rohan Harlow called time on his skating career.

 For a period in the late 1980's and again in the early 1990's Harlow used his experience and sporting knowledge to support British teams as part of the backroom staff.
 Since then, however, his attentions have turned towards rugby, where his son Paddy, is showing all the signs of the same grit an determination once shown by his father.

-It is hard to believe that it has been more than 30 years since Rohan Harlow last graced a track, or that his career spanned little more than a decade.
+It is hard to believe that Rohan Harlow was just 20 years old when last graced a track, or that his career spanned little more than a decade.
 Even now his exploits and achievements are still recognised as pivotal moments within the sport of British speed skating.
-In just 10 years he was crowned senior British Champion on six occasions; won no fewer than six major international medals, one of which included a European gold medal; became the youngest ever British Champion in almost 90 years of competition; but above all showed the British skating fraternity that give him the slightest scent of victory and he would fight tooth and nail to make it his...and for that Rohan Harlow will always be remembered as a British Skating Legend.
+In just 10 years he was crowned senior British Champion on six occasions; won no fewer than six major international medals, one of which included a European gold medal; became the youngest ever British Champion in almost 90 years of competition; but above all showed the British skating fraternity that give him the slightest scent of victory and he would fight tooth and nail to make it his...and for that Rohan Harlow will always be remembered as a British skating legend.

 ROHAN HARLOW - 2011